ThinkDataEd/curriculum/docs/unit3/lesson11.md

     are talking about the "trend" or typical outcome.
 The typical outcome is usually too high.***</span>

-13. Explain that self-selected samples often produce biased results. **Sampling bias** is a description of the process, or the sampling plan, that is used to collect data.
-If the resulting samples tend to produce results that are influenced in one particular direction, we say that the sampling plan is biased.
+13. Explain that our sampling plan was a self-selected sample, which often produces biased results. **Sampling bias** occurs when the resulting samples tend to produce results that are influenced in one particular direction.

     **<u>Note:</u>** Bias is NOT the same as prejudice.
 Bias is a tendency to lean towards a certain belief or viewpoint, and is mostly unconscious.
 Prejudice is a very conscious phenomenon though, where